jasnyder/jasnyder.github.io/_pages/cv.md

 ### Jordan Snyder, PhD

-Biocomplexity, Niels Bohr Institute, University of Copenhagen
+Assistant Professor

+Centre for Mathematical Health and Disease Modeling IMFUFA
+Department of Natural Science and Environment (INM) Roskilde Univeristy

-email: <jordan.snyder@nbi.ku.dk>
+email: <jordan@ruc.dk>
-Updated 9 September 2021
+Updated 8 May 2023

 ### Areas of Interest

-  - Phase transitions and critical phenomena on networks

   - Collective phenomena and self-organization

-  - Dynamical systems
+  - Mathematical modeling of biological systems

   - Data-driven modeling

+  - Phase transitions and critical phenomena on networks

 ### Education